nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**tip:** InternBuddy will show what changes you have made to company in the results box, so that you can verify that you have made the right edits!
+**Tip:** InternBuddy will show the changes you have made to the selected company in the results box, so that you can verify that you have made the right edits!
 </box>

 <box type="info" seamless>

 **Note about `edit` command**:
-* Currently, InternBuddy does not check if the parameters you provide are exactly same as it the existing parameters for that company.
+* Currently, InternBuddy does not check if the parameters you provide are exactly the same as the existing parameters for the selected company.
 So please be mindful when entering your inputs, especially if you are making small changes (eg: `PHONE: 98765432 -> 98675432`).
-* After running the `edit` command, the view will return to showing the full list of companies, so do be mindful when running consecutive edits to prevent changing the wrong
+* If you are current in the filtered view of a `find` or `view` command, an execution of `edit` command will return the application view to the full list of companies.
+Hence, please be mindful when running consecutive edits to prevent accidental changes to wrong company.
-Company's information.
 </box>